At a Glance

 Here are some of the pros of disclosing her disability to her employer:

-Accommodations in the workplace: The Americans with Disabilities Act (ADA) and the Rehabilitation Act require employers to provide reasonable accommodations in the workplace.
+Accommodations in the workplace: The (ADA) and the Rehabilitation Act require employers to provide reasonable accommodations in the workplace.
 These and other laws also protect against job discrimination.
 But your child has to tell the employer about her disability and provide documentation in order to benefit from these laws.
 Usually, the human resources officer is a good place to start this conversation.

 Financial incentives for the employer: Employers are eligible for tax breaks and sometimes subsidies if they hire people with disabilities.
 Research also shows that people with disabilities perform well and are less likely to job hop.
 These are some of the reasons your child may want to consider disclosing her disability to the hiring manager as well as the human resources manager.